UNL-UAV/UNL-UAV/docs/index.md

 ***

 ## Contact Us
 If you are interested in collaborating, or have questions, feel free to reach out to one of us.
-Contact information for members can be found on the [People Page](people.md).
+Contact information for members can be found on the [Contact Page](contact.md) or [People Page](people.md).

 ***